-What dominant features of your judicial system might exert an influence on an arbitrator from your country?
+53 What dominant features of your judicial system might exert an influence on an arbitrator from your jurisdiction?

-Domestic arbitration proceedings are very much influenced by rules and norms of state court proceedings in Russia.
-Thus, a typical arbitration would largely follow the logic of the state court process.
+Domestic arbitration proceedings are very much influenced by the rules and norms of state court proceedings in Russia.
+Thus, typical arbitration would largely follow the logic of the state court process.
 There are also no statutory provisions governing discovery.
-Unlike in common law-influenced jurisdictions and proceedings, in Russia, arbitrators tend to consider only documents provided by each party and work more with written evidence than with witnesses or witness statements.
+Unlike in commonlaw influenced jurisdictions or proceedings, in Russia arbitrators tend to consider only the documents provided by each party and work more with written evidence than list witnesses or witness statements.
+Generally, in most cases, it is difficult to have flexibility in the proceedings.

-50 Professional or ethical rules applicable to counsel Are specific professional or ethical rules applicable to counsel in international arbitration in your country?
-Does best practice in your country reflect (or contradict) the IBA Guidelines on Party Representation in International Arbitration?
+Professional or ethical rules

+54 Are specific professional or ethical rules applicable to counsel and arbitrators in international arbitration in your jurisdiction?
+Does best practice in your jurisdiction reflect (or contradict) the IBA Guidelines on Party Representation in International Arbitration?

 There are no country-specific professional or ethical rules applicable to counsel in international arbitration.
-If counsel in such an arbitration has a Russian attorney (advokat) status, he or she is bound by the ethical and professional code of conduct and any violations of this can be reported to the local bar.
+If counsel in such arbitration has Russian attorney status, he or she is bound by that ethical and professional code of conduct, and any violations of such could be reported to the local bar.

-51 Third-party funding
+Third-party funding

-Is third-party funding of arbitral claims in your jurisdiction subject to regulatory restrictions?
+55 Is third-party funding of arbitral claims in your jurisdiction subject to regulatory restrictions?

-Third-party funding is not widespread in Russia, nor is it specifically regulated, and therefore it is not currently subject to restrictions.
+Third-party funding is not widespread in Russia, nor is it specifically regulated; therefore, it is not currently subject to restrictions.
+This is an ongoing area of business for funders, who appear to have accelerated